-NewRez originates, sells and securitizes conventional (conforming to the underwriting standards of Fannie Mae or Freddie Mac; collectively referred to as "Agency" loans), government-insured (Federal Housing Administration ("FHA") and Department of Veterans Affairs ("VA")), and U.S. Department of Agriculture ("USDA") and non-qualified ("Non-QM") residential mortgage loans.
-The GSEs or Ginnie Mae guarantee securitizations completed under their applicable policies and guidelines.
+NewRez currently originates, sells and securitizes, or has in the past originated, sold, and securitized, conventional (conforming to the underwriting standards of Fannie Mae or Freddie Mac; collectively referred to as "Agency" loans), government-insured Federal Housing Administration ("FHA") and Department of Veterans Affairs ("VA"), and U.S Department of Agriculture ("USDA") and non-qualified ("Non-QM") residential mortgage loans.
+The GSEs or Ginnie Mae guarantee securitizations are completed under their applicable policies and guidelines.
 New Residential generally retains the right to service the underlying residential mortgage loans sold and securitized by NewRez.
-NRM and NewRez are required to conduct aspects of their operations in accordance with applicable policies and guidelines published by FHA, Fannie Mae and Freddie Mac in order to maintain those approvals.
+NRM and NewRez are required to conduct aspects of their operations in accordance with applicable policies and guidelines published by FHA, Fannie Mae and Freddie Mac.

 New Residential has entered into a management agreement (the "Management Agreement") with FIG LLC (the "Manager"), an affiliate of Fortress Investment Group LLC ("Fortress"), pursuant to which the Manager provides a management team and other professionals who are responsible for implementing New Residential's business strategy, subject to the supervision of New Residential's board of directors.
 For its services, the Manager is entitled to management fees and incentive compensation, both defined in, and in accordance with the terms of, the Management Agreement.
+See Note 16 for additional information.

-As of December 31, 2019, New Residential conducted its business through the following segments: (i) Origination, (ii) Servicing, (iii) MSR Related Investments, (iv) Residential Securities and Loans, (v) Consumer Loans and (vi) Corporate.
+As of December 31, 2020, New Residential conducted its business through the following segments (i) Origination, (ii) Servicing, (iii) MSR Related Investments, (iv) Residential Securities and Loans, (v) Consumer Loans and (vi) Corporate.

-Approximately 2.4 million shares of New Residential's common stock were held by Fortress, through its affiliates, as of December 31, 2019.
-In addition, Fortress, through its affiliates, held options relating to approximately 10.5 million shares of New Residential's common stock as of December 31, 2019.
+Approximately 2.4 million shares of New Residential's common stock were held by Fortress, through its affiliates, as of December 31, 2020.
+In addition, Fortress, through its affiliates, held options relating to approximately 12.0 million shares of New Residential's common stock as of December 31, 2020.